First Formal Warning Sample Clauses

 First Formal Warning.
 The employee concerned is to be approached by his supervisor.
 The supervisor will make clear to the employee what the problem area is and how the employee’s behaviour must improve.
 Following this discussion, the supervisor shall report the matter to the Production Manager or General Manager, who shall ensure that this action is noted and followed up in writing as well as documented on the employee file.
 The employee shall have the right to have their Representative present.

 First Formal Warning.
-The Employee concerned is to be approached on site by their direct supervisor.
-The supervisor will make clear to the Employee what the problem area(s) is (are) and how their behaviour must improve.
-Following this discussion, the supervisor shall report the matter to their site manager/xxxxxxx, who shall ensure that this action is noted and followed up in writing as well as inscribed on the Employee's file.
+The employee concerned is to be approached on site by his/her direct supervisor together with delegate.
+The supervisor will make clear to the employee what the problem area(s) is (are) and how his/her behaviour must improve.
+Following. this discussion, the supervisor shall report the matter to his/her Project Manager, who shall ensure that this action is noted and followed up in writing as well as inscribed on the employees file.

 First Formal Warning.
 The Employee concerned is to be approached by the supervisor.
 The supervisor will make clear to the Employee what the problem area(s) is/are and how his behaviour must improve.
 Following this discussion, the supervisor shall report the matter to the Production Manager or General Manager, who shall ensure that this action is noted and followed up in writing as well as documented on the Employee file.
 The Employee has the right to have their Representative present.
 Second Formal Warning: Where the same or similar behaviour continues and it is necessary to issue a second formal warning this shall be issued in writing, by the Employee’s direct Manager or General Manager.
 A copy of the written warning shall be given to the Company Consultative Committee and /or Employee Representative.
 At the time of issuing the written warning the Production Manager or General Manager shall canvass the desirability of counselling the Employee.
 Final Warning: Where the same or similar behaviour continues and it is necessary to issue a final warning this shall be issued by the Production Manager or General Manager.
 The warning will be in writing and will be issued to the Employee in front of a member of the Company Consultative Committee, Employee Representative and/or other member of management.
 Termination: Following any further breach – the Employee’s service shall be terminated by the Production Manager or General Manager in front of the member of the Company Consultative Committee or Delegate and one other member of management.
 Revoking Final Warning: Where a period of three months has elapsed after issuing a final written warning and the Company has had no cause to take further disciplinary action in respect of that Employee that warning shall be revoked and the Employee file noted accordingly.